Original Six: Criticisms

 In practice, all six teams recruited players from Canada by sponsoring minor league, junior, and amateur teams.
-As a result, the league was almost entirely composed of Canadians, who had come up through the junior and minor pro leagues.
-The league boasted a small amount of good American players during the 1940s including the All-Star goalkeepers Frank Brimsek and Mike Karakas, defenseman John Mariucci, and forward Cully Dahlstrom.
-At the beginning of the Original Six era, the Chicago Black Hawks were owned by Major Frederic McLaughlin, a fiercely-patriotic man who tried to stock his roster with as many American players as possible.
+As a result, the league was almost entirely composed of Canadians, who had come up through the junior and minor professional leagues.
+The league boasted a small amount of good American players during the 1940s including the All-Star goalkeepers Frank Brimsek and Mike Karakas, defenceman John Mariucci, and forward Cully Dahlstrom.
+At the beginning of the Original Six era, the Chicago Black Hawks were owned by Major Frederic McLaughlin, a fiercely patriotic man who tried to stock his roster with as many American players as possible.
 However, he died in 1944, and his estate sold the team to a group controlled by the Norris family, which also owned the Red Wings.
-After that time, the Black Hawks had only a few American-born players, just like the other American-based teams.
-The Canadian teams had very few.
-The only American-born Maple Leaf during the entire era was Gerry Foley who was born in Ware, Massachusetts, but grew up in Garson, Ontario, and played just four games for Toronto although he played two full seasons for the New York Rangers.
+After that time, the Black Hawks had only a few American-born players just like the other American-based teams, while the Canadian teams had very few.
+The only American-born Maple Leafs player during the entire era was Gerry Foley, who was born in Ware, Massachusetts, but grew up in Garson, Ontario, and played just four games for Toronto, although he played two full seasons for the New York Rangers.
 The Canadiens' only American-born skater was Norm Dussault, a forward who was born in Springfield, Massachusetts, but grew up in Sherbrooke, Quebec.
-An American goalie, John Aiken, also played exactly half a game for the Habs on March 13, 1958; he was a Boston Bruins team employee who filled in for his team's opponent as an emergency replacement when Jacques Plante was injured during the second period of a game at the Boston Garden.
+An American goaltender, John Aiken, also played exactly half a game for Montreal on March 13, 1958; he was a Boston Bruins team employee who filled in for his team's opponent as an emergency replacement when Jacques Plante was injured during the second period of a game at the Boston Garden.
 The family of the Detroit-born Charlie Burns moved to Toronto when he was a child; he was a four-year regular with Detroit and Boston from 1958 to 1963.

-Very few all American-developed NHL players emerged in the 1950s and 1960s.
-Tommy Williams was the only American citizen to play regularly.
+Very few American-developed NHL players emerged in the 1950s and 1960s.
+Tommy Williams was the only U.S. citizen to play regularly.
 Both Williams and Mariucci complained about anti-American bias, and U.S. Olympic team stars John Mayasich and Bill Cleary turned down offers from NHL teams.
-Although there were several European-born players (such as the Slovakian-born Hall of Famer Stan Mikita), who immigrated to Canada as children, the only European-born and trained player of the era was Sweden's Ulf Sterner, who briefly played for the Rangers in 1965.
-The league's first black player, Willie O'Ree, came up during that era; he played for the Boston Bruins between 1958 and 1961 but turned out to be the only black player until the 1970s.
+Although there were several European-born players (such as the Slovak-born Hall of Famer Stan Mikita), who immigrated to Canada as children, the only European-born and trained player of the era was Sweden's Ulf Sterner, who briefly played for the Rangers in 1965.
+The league's first black player, Willie O'Ree, came up during that era; he played for the Bruins between 1958 and 1961 but turned out to be the only black player until the 1970s.